caecilliusinhorto/tinyutils/docs/index.md

-calc | value | Evaluate a mathematical expression or convert between units reddit | subreddit | Fetch a random post from a subreddit of your choosing (no nsfw) wiki | search | Search wikipedia for articles
+calc | value | Evaluate a mathematical expression or convert between units reddit | subreddit | Fetch a random post from a subreddit of your choosing (no nsfw) wiki | search | Search wikipedia for articles chess | user | Show the most recent game a chess.com user played this month

 \* \- *An admin is anyone with the BAN_MEMBERS permission*